 Of all students who started at public two-year colleges, only 43.4% graduated within six years, meaning most students either dropped out or are still working toward their degree.

-7.7% transferred to a four-year college and graduated, showing that some use community college as a starting point for bigger academic goals.
+7.7% transferred to a four-year college and graduated, indicating that some use community college as a stepping stone for achieving bigger academic goals.

 11.2% are still enrolled after six years, possibly studying part-time or facing personal or financial challenges.

-But the biggest concern is that 45.4% left college without finishing.
-Nearly half never earned a degree or credential, which can hurt their chances at better jobs or career growth.
+However, the biggest concern is that 45.4% of students left college without completing their degree.
+Nearly half never earned a degree or credential, which can hinder their chances of securing better jobs or achieving career growth.

 Here are further details about the Six-Year Graduation Rates at Public Two-Year Colleges in 2023: